 Put the clicker in your right hand as well and load your left hand with treats.
 Put one finger out on the treat hand, like you were pointing at something.
 Encourage your dog to chase that finger (remember, this is a fun game, not a boring obedience exercise!)Click and treat right as they get close to the hand target.
 After about ten times in a quiet setting, your dog will probably follow the target with no food in the target hand.
 Click and feed your dog dog a treat from somewhere else, like your right hand.
 You’ll need to work on being able to stand up straight while your dog does this.
 If she jumps, just click when she’s on the floor, and she’ll stay on the floor more.
 Remember, dogs do what works!

 - Work on your relationship.
 Pulling on the leash can be a sign that your relationship with your dog could use a little tweaking.
 Do you demand that he pay attention to you without you paying attention to him?
-One way to improve your relationship is to consistently ask your dog to Say Please to get what he wants. (see our handout on the Say Please Protocol.)
-On a walk, for example, you can ask him to sit and look at you before he is allowed to take a long time sniffing something.
+One way to improve your dog’s response to cues is to use real life rewards, the things your dog wants anyway (see our handout on the Say Please Protocol.)

 Physical Tools for Loose Leash Walking

 Options I generally don’t recommend.
-I prefer not to use head collars whenever possible.
-I don’t recommend the use of slip chains (a.k.a. choke chains), prong collars, basically any collar that works because of the pain or irritation the dog will experience.
+I prefer not to use head collars whenever possible, virtually never.
+I don’t ever recommend the use of slip chains (a.k.a. choke chains), prong collars, martingale collars, basically any collar that works because of the pain or irritation the dog will experience.
 They lead to aggression too often for my liking, and they get in the way of training.
-I always recommend the use of less forceful options, but have very, very, very rarely (as in a few out of several thousand) consented to allow a client the use of a prong collar for dogs that were already using them and simply could not tolerate head collars and are too strong for front attachment harnesses.

 No guarantee is stated or implied in this article and if you follow any of the advice in it, you do so at your own risk.
 If you ever feel that you, your dog, or others are at risk because of your dog, please seek the services of a professional dog trainer.